codefoster/iot-workshop/instructions.md

 # Instructions

-## Why we are here
+## Why We Are Here
-Lets create a project that allows us to touch a button, take a picture, analyze what's in the picture, and send that data to the cloud.
+Let's create a project that allows us to touch a button, take a picture, analyze what's in the picture, and send that data to the cloud.

 By the end of this workshop, you should feel comfortable with...

 1. Installing Raspian
-1. Communicating with the Raspberry Pi Headless
+1. Communicating with the Raspberry Pi headless
-1. Understanding the GPIO and how to work with them
+1. Understanding the GPIO
-1. Prototying with breadbords (simple schematics at least)
+1. Prototying with breadboards
-1. Communicating with a camera device (raspicam, ffmpeg, etc.)
+1. Communicating with a camera device
-1. Using SSH and SCP to work with the Pi
+1. Using SSH and SCP to deploy to the device
-1. Getting familiar with node, and npm
+1. Getting familiar with node and npm
 1. Having a basis for a cool IoT idea
 1. Azure IoT Hub and Cognitive Services

 All of this in just 65 lines of code.

 ## What is IoT
-Internet of Things (IoT) projects are made up of...
+The Internet of Things (IoT) is a hot topic.
+It's also a rather broad topic.
+This project is going to cover a few cool topics and attempt to keep things as simple as possible.
 - material design (wood, plastic, metal)
 - electronics
 - software
 - cloud services

+We won't do any material design in this project, but we'll plug in some electronics, write some software and consume some cloud services to create a fun, final solution.

 ## Taking Inventory
 Here's what you should have in your kit...